PerseusDL/gapvis/PLAN.md

 	http://sosol.perseids.org/sosol/publications/7922/oa_cite_identifiers/10122/convert?resource=https%3A%2F%2Fhypothes.is%2Fa%2FNlP4CyExRfS1gUR_hgTqXg&format=json

-Index and annotation JSON must be accessible without login credentials for conversion scripts to build data that drives GapVis display.
+Index and annotation JSON must be accessible without login credentials for conversion scripts to build data that drives GapVis display, unless there is a way to pass credentials from a node.js script running in the shell.

 ## Data Conversion